The-Last-Cookie/secure-networking/tools/pihole/pihole.md

 This pem file now contains a key and a certificate (.crt) file.

 Following the above, the `.pem` file needs to be moved to `/etc/lighttpd/ssl/`.
-The location doesn’t really matter here as long as access is given to the files needed (*sudo chown www-data [pem file]*).
+The location doesn't really matter here as long as access is given to the files needed (*sudo chown www-data [pem file]*).
 "SSL" or "TLS" as the folder name is the most common setup.

 **Step 2:** Add the SSL config in the `/etc/lighttpd/conf-available/10-ssl.conf` file, where "10" notes down the order in which the config files are loaded in (which number is used is not important here).